egel-lang/entanglement/conjecture/qm.md

 ![](coin.gif)

-the behavior the system can be described as:
+the behavior of the system can be described as:

 $$ |\Psi\rangle = \frac{1}{\sqrt{2}} (|h\rangle - |t\rangle) $$